-Healthy Whole Wheat Pancakes: The best easy recipe for fluffy wheat pancakes.
-These healthy pancakes make a perfect weekend breakfast and also freeze great for a quick weekday breakfast.
+This is the BEST recipe for Healthy Whole Wheat Pancakes.
+These healthy pancakes are light and fluffy and fork tender.
+These pancakes make a perfect weekend breakfast and also freeze great for a quick weekday breakfast.

 I have a serious obsession with pancakes.